Deleting Assets

 How to Delete an Asset

-- Select the asset(s) in any results screen.
+- Select the asset(s) in any results screen (a grid, query, or search results list).

 Warning: Deletion is irreversible.
 The asset record, its full change history, all related transactions, and any parent-child relationships are permanently removed.
 The only recovery method is restoring from a database backup.
 Always confirm you are deleting the correct records before clicking OK.